Bhairava

-Muthappan, Kaalabhairavan worshipped in ancestral form through Theyyam form, in the northern region of Kerala, South India.

 Bhairava (भैरव, lit. 'frightful'), or Kāla Bhairava, is a Shaivite and Vajrayāna deity worshipped by Hindus and Buddhists.
 In Shaivism, he is a powerful manifestation, or avatar, of Shiva.
 In the tradition of Kashmir Shaivism, Bhairava represents the Supreme Reality, synonymous to Para Brahman.
-Generally in Hinduism, Bhairava is also called Daṇḍapāni ("[he who holds the] danda in [his] hand"), as he holds a rod or danda to punish sinners, and Śvāśva, meaning, "he whose vehicle is a dog".
-In Vajrayana Buddhism, he is considered a fierce emanation of boddhisatva Mañjuśrī, and also called Heruka, Vajrabhairava, Mahākāla and Yamantaka.
+Generally in Hinduism, Bhairava is also called Daṇḍapāni ("he who holds the daṇḍa in his hand"), as he holds a rod or danda to punish sinners, and Śvāśva, meaning, "he whose vehicle is a dog".
+In Vajrayana Buddhism, he is considered a fierce emanation of bodhisattva Mañjuśrī, and also called Heruka, Vajrabhairava, Mahākāla and Yamantaka.

 Bhairava is worshipped throughout India, Nepal, Indonesia, Sri Lanka, and Japan, as well as in Tibetan Buddhism.

 Etymology

 Bhairava originates from the word bhīru, which means "fearsome".
 Bhairava means "terribly fearsome form".
 It is also known as one who destroys fear or one who is beyond fear.